-- 20.7 All aspects of the car number including, without limitation, height and width must be approved by PMH prior to use. - 20.8 Every Competitor must display the name of the driver and his national flag on the bodywork, on the outside of the cockpit.
-These must be clearly legible and located as determined in Appendix 4. - 20.9 PMH may, in its sole discretion, rule as to the suitability of a particular car, team or driver livery.
+- 20.7 Every Competitor must display the name of the driver and his national flag on the bodywork, on the outside of the cockpit.
+These must be clearly legible and located as determined in Appendix 4. - 20.8 PMH may, in its sole discretion, rule as to the suitability of a particular car, team or driver livery.
 This may include, but not be limited to, the advertising of alcohol or tobacco products or any livery advertising not in keeping with the youth-oriented spirit of the Championship.
-Competitors are required to consult with PMH in case of any questions. - 20.10 Each driver will be required to display Championship specific logos in the specified locations on their racing overalls at all times during each Event and test sessions immediately preceding the Event in accordance with the diagram set out in Appendix 5.

-Drivers presenting with non-compliant suits, shirts, and/or jackets (including competing series logos) will receive one warning and a reprimand from the stewards per season.
+Competitors are required to consult with PMH in case of any questions. - 20.9 Each driver will be required to display Championship specific logos in the specified locations on their racing overalls at all times during each Event and test sessions immediately preceding the Event in accordance with the diagram set out in Appendix 5. - Drivers presenting with non-compliant suits, shirts, and/or jackets (including competing series logos) will receive one warning and a reprimand from the stewards per season.
 A \$500 fine will be issued to the driver for each occurrence after that Event.
-Drivers standing on the podium with non-compliant suits, shirts, and/or jackets will forfeit any prize money, without a warning.

-20.11 Each team member will be required to display Championship specific logos in the specified locations on their crew shirts and/or jackets at all times during each Event and test sessions immediately preceding the Event in accordance with the diagram set out in Appendix 6.
-Team shirts and/or jackets are only required for those members who cross over what is defined as the hot wall servicing the car and/or driver.

-Team members in non-compliant team shirts and/or jackets (including competing series logos) will receive one warning and a team reprimand from the stewards per season.
-A \$500 fine will be issued to the Competitor for each occurrence after that Event.

-20.12 Trailer livery must comply with Appendix 7.
+Drivers standing on the podium with non-compliant suits, shirts, and/or jackets will forfeit any prize money, without a warning. - 20.10 Each team member will be required to display Championship specific logos in the specified locations on their crew shirts and/or jackets at all times during each Event and test sessions immediately preceding the Event in accordance with the diagram set out in Appendix 6.
+Team shirts and/or jackets are only required for those members who cross over what is defined as the hot wall servicing the car and/or driver. - Team members in non-compliant team shirts and/or jackets (including competing series logos) will receive one warning and a team reprimand from the stewards per season.
+A \$500 fine will be issued to the Competitor for each occurrence after that Event. - 20.11 Trailer livery must feature the Championship logos and comply with Appendix 7.
+PMH will supply decals as requested when a team registers for the Championship.